One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 One of the sculptures inside the Ice Domes during my visit

-Each year, they invite local artists and ice carvers to create ice sculptures for the interior of the hotel, with a new theme each year.
+Another cool thing about visiting the Ice Domes is their art.
+Each year, they invite different local artists and ice carvers to create ice sculptures for the interior, with a unique theme each year.

 But how stable is the Ice Domes?
-Is it safe to stay in a snow hotel?
+Is it safe to visit?
 Won’t it melt if the temperature rises too high?
+Don’t worry — the Ice Domes are built to be sturdy and handle minor, temporary fluctuations in temperature.

+Put simply, it’s not going to fall apart after a few days above zero.
 Structurally, the ice is 3 meters thick on the outer walls and about a meter thick at the top (you don’t want the ceiling to fall in, after all!).

 A tour guide giving a cheers at the ice bar in the Tromso Ice Domes restaurant and bar

-Checking out the beautiful restaurant and bar of the Ice Domes snow hotel
+Checking out the beautiful restaurant and bar of the Ice Domes

+Despite how it may initially sound, the Tromso Ice Domes are actually an incredibly roomy structure.
 It’s not a cramped igloo-like structure at all, but very spacious on the inside, with several rooms to wander around.
+My friend who has claustrophobia was able to visit without any issues at all.

-Of course, no one expects you to sit or sleep on ice: seating surfaces are covered in reindeer pelts, Sámi-style, in order to keep you warm.
+On the interior, basically every single thing is made of ice!
+Yes, basically everything from the chairs and tables in the restaurant to the ice bar itself to the rooms.
+Of course, no one expects you to sit on ice: seating surfaces are covered in reindeer pelts, Sámi-style, in order to keep you warm.

 The lavender-lit ice sculptures that look like trees and an ice bar in the middle of the Tromso Ice Domes